wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 3.2.0 =
+- Added Catalan language translation file.
+The translation was submitted by Josep Ramon.

 = 3.1.9 =
 - Added new merge vars that can be used in the registration complete email.
 These are {member_id}, {account_state}, {email}, {member_since}